DSantanax/SimpleTweet/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

+The most difficult part was creating heterogeneous layouts for the Stream RecyclerView.
+Initially the concepts were a bit difficult however once I understood how the superclass Object played a role in adding the List of data I managed to add both layouts.
+I will possibly use inheritance to reduce code duplication for the TweetImg.

 Some challenges I experienced was with the RelativeLayout when the user had a long handle/username causing the timer to overlay and make it illegible to read.
 What I did was add a constraint